 Azerbaijan’s capital is Baku, located on the coast of the Caspian Sea.
-The country’s official native language is Azerbaijani, a Turkic language spoken by most of its population.
-Other languages are used and play a significant role in education and communication, which are English and Russian.
+The country’s official native language is Azerbaijani, a Turkic language most of its population speaks.
+English and Russian are other languages that play a significant role in education and communication.

-From 1918 to 1920, Azerbaijan was an independent nation and then incorporated into the Soviet Union.
+From 1918 to 1920, Azerbaijan was an independent nation that was then incorporated into the Soviet Union.
 In 1936, it became a constituent (union) republic, but a few years later, in 1989, it declared sovereignty, followed by independence in 1991.

 Currency and Economy

-Azerbaijani Manat (AZN) is the national currency of Azerbaijan.
-Their economy is divided into several sectors, including industrial and agricultural.
-Also, they have been expanding in heavy industries, mainly petroleum and natural gas.
-Their main economy depends on oil, which led to remarkable growth, making it one of the leading countries with an oil-based economy.
+Azerbaijani Manat (AZN) is the country’s national currency.
+The country’s economy is divided into several sectors, including industrial and agricultural.
+It has also expanded into heavy industries, mainly petroleum and natural gas.
+The country’s main economy depends on oil, which has led to remarkable growth, making it one of the leading countries with an oil-based economy.

 Let’s Find out More About Their Unique Culture

-Mix the Middle East, Russia and Turkey, and you’ll have Azerbaijan’s culture; it is a blend of both East and West.
+Mix the Middle East, Russia, and Turkey, and you’ll have Azerbaijan’s culture, a blend of East and West.
 You can find theatres, libraries, and museums in their capital – Baku.
 One of the highlights of their culture is tea.
 They love to pour it into a pear-shaped glass called Armuda; it gets served without milk and usually with a cube of sugar that they bite into before sipping the tea.
 Tea is a form of hospitality there and is usually served with sweets and pastries.

 The Azerbaijanis are very hospitable and take it seriously as they go to great lengths to make you feel comfortable, at home and valued.
-If you ask for directions, they would rather show you than just tell.
-Their food is also influenced by the East and West.
+They will show you if you ask for directions instead of just telling you.
+The East and West also influence their food.
 One of their top famous dishes is “Plov”, a rice-based dish with a wide range of delicious food and combinations, such as chicken or meat.
 Other dishes: Dolma, which is stuffed grape leaves, Kebab, Piti, which is lamb and chickpea soup, Dushbara and many more.

 They love and appreciate their music.
-Their most popular music is “Mugham”, a form of folk music.
+Their most popular music is “Mugham”, folk music.
 Their music is often performed at weddings and other celebrations and includes a variety of styles.

 Novruz Celebration

-Novruz Celebration, which means a new day, is a very important tradition and holiday celebration that takes place every spring.
+Novruz Celebration, which means a new day, is a critical tradition and holiday celebration that takes place every spring.
 They celebrate it with various customs, traditions, shows and games.
 Novruz has four symbols: fire, water, land and wind, symbolising the arrival of spring.

 The Climate in Azerbaijan

-The climate there is characterised by mild winters, where sometimes it can be cold, and there is probably snow in the mountains.
-At the same time, summers are four to five long, sunny and hot months with heat waves sometimes.
+The climate there is characterised by mild winters, which can sometimes be cold, and there is probably snow in the mountains.
+At the same time, summers are four to five long, sunny, and hot months with heat waves sometimes.

 The best tourist places to visit in winter are Shahdag Mountain Resort, Fountain Square, Tufandag Mountain Resort and the village of Khenaliq.
 On the other hand, it’s best to visit Baku, Qubustan and Sheki in summer.